depatchedmode/reputator/README.md

 # Reputator

-A simple frame for helping a channel's members rank the quality of contributions.
+A simple Frame for helping a Warpcast Channel's members rank the quality of contributions.

 **How:**
 1. You get shown a random cast from the channel